radiantearth/stac-spec/collection-spec/README.md

 The STAC Collection specification is a set of JSON fields to describe a set of Items in a STAC Catalog, to help enable discovery.
-It builds on the [Catalog Spec](../catalog-spec/), using the flexible structure specified there to further define and explain logical groups of `Item`s.
+It builds on the [Catalog Spec](../catalog-spec/), using the flexible structure specified there to further define and explain logical groups of Items.
 It shares the same fields and therefore every Collection is also a valid Catalog - the JSON structure extends the core Catalog definition.
 Collections can have both parent Catalogs and Collections and child Items, Catalogs and Collections.

 *\* There is no standardized name for the concept we are describing here, a set of assets that are defined with the same